kodecocodes/swift-algorithm-club/HaversineDistance/README.md

 The result of `haversineDistance` is returned in meters.

-*Written for Swift Algorithm Club by Jaap Wijnen.*
+*Written for Swift Algorithm Club by Jaap Wijnen.
+Updated by Randy the Dev.*